 Self Treatment For Supraspinatus Muscle and Frozen Shoulder

-The Frozen Shoulder Workbook: Trigger Point Therapy for Overcoming Pain and Regaining Range of Motion is a book to consider if you are suffering with frozen shoulder or unresolved shoulder pain.
+The Frozen Shoulder Workbook: Trigger Point Therapy for Overcoming Pain and Regaining Range of Motion is a book to consider if you are suffering from frozen shoulder or unresolved shoulder pain.
 Co-author Claire Davies bout with frozen shoulder led him to research trigger point therapy and use the methodology to resolve his pain and regain the range of motion in his shoulder and arm.
-In his book Davies explains adhesive capsulitis (frozen shoulder) in layman’s language and gives step by step self treatment methods as well as stretching and strengthening exercises.
+In his book, Davies explains adhesive capsulitis (frozen shoulder) in layman’s language and gives step by step self-treatment methods as well as stretching and strengthening exercises.